beingzy/user_recommender_framework/README.md

-# Framework for Developing User Recommendation System
+# Framework for Developing User Recommendation System (in sub-module: user_recommender)
 The module is designed to support the prototype development and evaluation of user recommendation system.
 The current version includes following algorithm: